-We provide a free befriending service in Reading and West Berkshire.
-Our team of dedicated and caring volunteers visit clients in their own homes or speak to them on the phone to provide companionship and engage in friendly conversation to help break the cycle of loneliness.
+We provide a free befriending service in Reading, Bracknell and West Berkshire.
+Our team of dedicated and caring volunteers visit clients in their own homes or speak to them on the phone to provide companionship and engage in friendly conversation.

 How we can help

-▪We hope it will be a medium to long-term relationship that may last for many months or years▪And because it's long-term, it may take at least a month to match the right volunteer with you, or the person being visited: we want to get it right!
+▪ We hope it will be a medium to a long-term relationship that may last for many months or years and because it's long-term, it may take at least a month to match the right volunteer with you, or the person being visited: we want to get it right!

 Who is suitable for the service?